parolkar/zuzu/README.md

 ```
 zuzu new APP_NAME    Scaffold a new Zuzu application
 zuzu start           Launch the Zuzu app in the current directory
+zuzu package         Package the app as a standalone .jar
 zuzu console         Open an IRB session with Zuzu loaded
 zuzu version         Print the Zuzu version
 zuzu help            Show this message